This post includes affiliate links.

 3. Now, place 1 sc in each stitch until the end of the row.
 During the last sc, change the color during the last pull thru as shown below.

-4. Now, ch 3 (counts as a tr stitch), and place the following sequence repeat (one stitch at the time): [1 tr, 2dc, 2 hdc, 3 sc, 2 hdc, 2 dc, 2 tr].
+4. Now, ch 3 (doesn’t count as a stitch), and place the following sequence repeat (one stitch at the time): [1 tr, 2dc, 2 hdc, 3 sc, 2 hdc, 2 dc, 2 tr].
 Repeat this sequence till the end of the row.
 Ch 1, turn.

 5. Repeat step 3.

 6. You are now repeating steps 1 thru 5 until you are finished with your piece.
 The only difference is that in step 1 you crocheted into chains whereas now you are crocheting into stitches.
 The rest is completely the same.

 Feel free to also add more than 2 colors to this stitch pattern.
 I can imagine how amazingly stunning a crochet blanket using this stitch with lots of different colors might look.
 In fact, this Beach Throw Blanket may use a different crochet stitch, but it’s also a great beginner project and makes a great set with another pattern.